God Himself, the Unique III

 God’s Authority (II)

 Today we will continue our fellowship on the topic of “God Himself, the Unique.”
 We have already had two fellowships on this subject, the first concerning God’s authority and the second concerning God’s righteous disposition.
-After listening to these two fellowships, have you gained a new understanding of God’s identity, status, and substance?
-Have these insights helped you achieve a more substantive knowledge and certainty of the truth of God’s existence?
+After listening to these two fellowships, have you gained a new understanding of God’s identity, status, and essence?
+Have these insights helped you achieve a more essential knowledge and certainty of the truth of God’s existence?
 Today I plan to expand on the topic of “God’s authority.”

 Understanding God’s Authority From the Macro- and Micro-Perspectives

 God’s authority is unique.
-It is the characteristic expression of, and the special substance of, the identity of God Himself, such as is not possessed by any created or non-created being; only the Creator possesses this kind of authority.
-That is to say, only the Creator—God the Unique—is expressed in this way and has this substance.
+It is the characteristic expression of, and the special essence of, the identity of God Himself, such as is not possessed by any created or non-created being; only the Creator possesses this kind of authority.
+That is to say, only the Creator—God the Unique—is expressed in this way and has this essence.
 So, why should we talk about God’s authority?
 How is the authority of God Himself different from “authority” as man conceives of it in his mind?
 What is special about it?
 Why is it particularly significant to talk about it here?
 Each of you must carefully consider this issue.
 For most people, “God’s authority” is a vague idea, one that requires a great deal of effort to understand, and any discussion of it is likely to be abstract.
-Therefore, there will invariably be a gap between the knowledge of God’s authority that man is capable of possessing and the substance of God’s authority.
+Therefore, there will invariably be a gap between the knowledge of God’s authority that man is capable of possessing and the essence of God’s authority.
 To bridge this gap, everyone must gradually come to know God’s authority through the people, events, things, and various phenomena that are within the reach of humans and within their capacity to understand in their real lives.
 Though the phrase “God’s authority” may seem unfathomable, God’s authority is not at all abstract.
 He is present with man through every minute of man’s life, leading him through every day.
 So, in real life, every person will necessarily see and experience the most tangible aspect of God’s authority.
 This tangible aspect is proof enough that God’s authority truly exists, and it fully allows one to recognize and to comprehend the fact that God possesses such authority.

 God created everything, and having created it, He has dominion over all things.
 In addition to having dominion over all things, He is in control of everything.
 What does this mean, the idea that “God is in control of everything”?
 How can it be explained?
 How does it apply to real life?
 How can understanding the fact that God is in control of everything lead to an understanding of His authority?
 From the very phrase, “God is in control of everything,” we should see that what God controls is not a portion of planets nor a portion of creation, much less a portion of mankind, but everything: from the massive to the microscopic, from the visible to the invisible, from the stars of the cosmos to the living things on earth, as well as microorganisms that cannot be seen with the naked eye and beings that exist in other forms.
 This is the precise definition of the “everything” that God is “in control of”; it is the scope of His authority, the extent of His sovereignty and rule.